 Re-Analyze the Identified Products

-The identified products may have few features differentiating it from the patent.
+The identified products may differ from the patent in a few features.
 Check if these features are supported by the patent description and the prosecution history.
 If yes, you can file a continuation having new claims covering these features.
-Here is an in-depth article for you to explore: how to tactically use filing continuation to increase monetization potential of your portfolio
+Here is an in-depth article for you to explore: how to tactically use filing continuation to increase the monetization potential of your portfolio

 Consider patent US8321124, claiming a tracking and security apparatus.
-The patent mentions that whenever the distance between two units increases, a signal is generated from either of those units.
-Further, in the description, US’124 discloses that the first unit can be attached to a vehicle as well: “Multiple signaling units may also be placed in various components of a material asset, for example in a cellular phone and stereo of a motor vehicle “.
+The patent states that whenever the distance between two units increases, a signal is generated by either unit.
+Further, in the description, US’124 discloses that the first unit can be attached to a vehicle as well “Multiple signaling units may also be placed in various components of a material asset, for example in a cellular phone and stereo of a motor vehicle “.

-Therefore, in simple words, the car would generate a signal to lock itself when the driver (with the key in his pocket) would walk away from the car.
+Therefore, in simple terms, the car would generate a signal to lock itself when the driver (with the key in his pocket) walked away from it.

 Leading electric automobile manufacturer “Tesla” provides similar features in its cars.
-Now, doesn’t this concept seem similar to the one claimed by US’983?
+Now, doesn’t this concept seems similar to the one claimed by US’983.
 Claim variation can be filed to bring all such products into the scope of the patent.

-One more embodiment in the description mentions that “Additional information may also be transmitted to the remote receiver.”
-Therefore, after the units are separated by a specific distance, either of them could send some additional information apart from the signal.
+One more embodiment in the description mentions that “Additional information may also be transmitted to the remote receiver“.
+Therefore, after the units are separated by a specific distance, either unit could send additional information beyond the signal.

 This similar concept is used by Aeroscout to track lost kids in amusement parks.
-The location directions are sent in the form of additional information.
+The location directions are sent as additional information.
 This concept can also be filed as a claim variation to bring all such products into the scope of the patent.

 Identify Patents/Patent Applications

-Analyze the patents/patent applications in similar technology domains filed after the priority date of the patent under study.
+Analyze the patents/patent applications in a similar technology domain filed after the priority date of the patent under study.
 Identify the differentiating features in these patents/patent applications.
-Using these features, you can file for continuations.
+Using these features you can file for continuations.
 But as stated previously, ensure the new features are supported by the patent description and the file wrapper.

 Let’s again consider the patent US8321124 (Priority Date – March 31, 1999) claiming a tracking and security apparatus.
-The patent mentions that whenever the distance between two units increases, a signal is generated from either of those units.
-We noticed an application US20160119760 filed on December 29, 2015 (after the priority date of US’782) which claims tracking a mobile resource at a manufacturing site.
+The patent states that whenever the distance between two units increases, a signal is generated by either unit.
+We noticed an application US20160119760 filed on December 29, 2015 (after the priority date of US’782), which claims tracking a mobile resource at a manufacturing site.

 Both US’124 and US’760 focus on tracking.
-Further, the inventor of the US’124 patent can use the claimed invention of US’760 to file a continuation of US’124 covering the scope of – check if a mobile resource goes away from the destined routine.
+Further, the inventor of US’124 patent can use the claimed invention of US’760 to file a continuation of US’124 covering the scope of – check if a mobile resource leaves the intended routine.
 In this way, he can bring all products that overlap US’760 into the scope of US’124.

 A Note From the Author